 Applications of Titanium Sheets

 Titanium sheets and plates are made from ore that has already been reduced from its natural mineral depository form.
 Since titanium does not occur in its pure form in nature, the primary fabrication process is costly and difficult.
 First, mineral deposits containing titanium - usually ilmenite - must be refined into titanium tetrachloride and then reduced with magnesium in order to be cast into a shape.
-What usually forms through this is a highly porous bulk, or what is also called "sponge", which is then melted into titanium sheet or plate and is ready for secondary fabrication.
+What usually forms through this is a highly porous bulk, or what is also called "sponge," which is then melted into a titanium sheet or plate and is ready for secondary fabrication.
 Titanium offers superior strength, rigidity, and lightness compared to other metals and due to these properties is a popular substance choice despite the drawbacks of its extraction process.
-Industries such as marine, aerospace, automotive, medical and chemical, military and general manufacturing all employ various titanium alloys.
+Industries such as marine, aerospace, automotive, medical and chemical, military, and general manufacturing all employ various titanium alloys.